stefmontgomery/MBI-Import-API-Template/README.md

 Official MBI Import API documentation can be found here: https://devdocs.magento.com/mbi/docs/import-api.html

+Before using the Import API, you must create an Import API integration in MBI and record the API key and client ID.

-This repository is not actively maintained, and no further changes will be made.
+This repository is _not_ actively maintained, and no further changes are anticipated.

-## Create an Import API Integration in MBI

-Record your Client ID and Import API Key.